Marquette County

 • Michigan Appellate Courts (2003)

-• Marquette Bar Association
+• Marquette County Bar Association (Vice President)

 • Federal Eastern (2005) & Western (2004) Districts of Michigan